-At 31st March 2016, we had revenue reserves of £10.628m (excluding External Funding Receipts and Developers' Contributions).
-Of this amount, £1.250m was in General Fund Balances and £9.378m was in specific earmarked reserves.
-Included within specific reserves is the Budget Strategy Reserve (£3.586m at 31st March 2016) which is available to support future General Fund expenditure.
+At 31st March 2017, we had revenue reserves of £8.712m (excluding External Funding Receipts and Developers' Contributions).
+Of this amount, £1.0m represents the Council's General Fund Working Balance and £7.712m was in specific earmarked reserves.
+Included within specific reserves is the Budget Strategy Reserve (£3.910m at 31st March 2017) which is used to support future General Fund expenditure.

-Non-Financial Performance of the Council in 2015/16
+Non-Financial Performance of the Council in 2016/17